Maximum residue levels for pyridaben

 Why?

-Following a request for an import tolerance level based on the use of pyridaben on grapefruit in the USA, and the determination of safe levels for consumers by EFSA (2022), the EU has accepted the proposed MRL for use on grapefruit.
+Following a request for an import tolerance level based on use of pyridaben on grapefruit in the USA, and the determination of safe levels for consumers by EFSA (2022), the EU has accepted the proposed MRL for use on grapefruit.

 Regarding animal products, the applicant provided additional information to support the MRLs, and EFSA (2023) concluded that the data insufficiency was addressed.
 However, since advances in analytical techniques allow lower LODs to be achieved on animal products, the EU proposes to lower the LOD for all products of animal origin except honey.